xmtp/xmtp-dot-org/docs/dev-concepts/faq.md

 ### How does XMTP establish a secure and fraud-proof relationship between two identities?

 Blockchain accounts sign and advertise a set of keys to start using XMTP.
-These keys attest to the authenticity of both accounts.
-XMTP uses these keys to establish a shared secret between the blockchain accounts and uses it to generate a key used to encrypt an invitation that allows the blockchain accounts to start exchanging messages.
+XMTP uses these keys to establish a shared secret between the blockchain accounts.
+It then uses the shared secret to generate a key used to encrypt an invitation that allows the blockchain accounts to start exchanging messages.
 No third-party apps or relayers are involved in this process.

 To learn more about these keys, see [Key generation and usage in XMTP](key-generation-and-usage).